Last year, I set myself a challenge to try and write 30 blog posts in 30 days. It actually turned into 20 days of blogging instead.

 I’m only one person trying to write as much content as I can on an ongoing basis (I have no one helping me with that side of the business – I love writing too much) and quite often I’ll focus on the short-term wins to bring in traffic and leads, so quite often the blog has to wait.

 My thinking was if I declared my intent to write a blog post every day in June then I’d have to do it – no excuses.

-I would show up and share each day’s post on my free Facebook Group – this way if I missed a day, I was positive the members in there would be chasing me up.
+I would show up and share each day’s post in a free Facebook Group I ran at the time, this way if I missed a day, I was positive the members in there would be chasing me up.

-Being accountable is a great way to get things done that you’ve been putting off.
+Being accountable is a great way to get things done that you’ve been putting off by the way!

 20 days of blogging